UPDATED FEBRUARY 2020:

 I love Amy Brady.
-We met online a while back, in 2016, two years ago I think, and on Twitter she had asked her followers: "What do you all think about this new genre of cli-fi?
+We met online a while back, in 2016, and on Twitter she had asked her followers: "What do you all think about this new genre of cli-fi?
 Is it a real genre that will have staying power, or is it just a temporary buzzword and trend?"

-I answered her on Twitter and said that from my point of view as the coiner of the term with a PR background: "It's for real and it's here for a long time to come.
+I didn't know who she was at the time, but when I saw her tweet, I answered her on Twitter and said that from my point of view, as the coiner of the term with a PR background: "It's for real and it's here for a long time to come.
 Not a passing trend.
 Not a mere buzzword."

 And then a few weeks [or months] later, she announced on Twitter that she was starting a new monthly column in a major literary magazine and she was calling the column by the titled of BURNING WORDS.
-It has now appeared in the literary magazine for almost two years. and has been a terrific boost for the fortunes of the cli-fi genre.
+It has now appeared in the literary magazine every month since February 2017. and has been a terrific boost for the fortunes of the cli-fi genre.
 Just for letting more and more people know about the genre.
 So thank you, Amy Brady.
 You are one of the best literary critics working in the USA media today!
 Bravo!

 You might also have noticed Amy’s appearances on podcasts and radio at the YCC website, too.